Franz Marc: Wartime

 With the outbreak of World War I in 1914, Marc was drafted into the Imperial German Army as a cavalryman.
 By February 1916, as shown in a letter to his wife, he had gravitated to military camouflage.
 His technique for hiding artillery from aerial observation was to paint canvas covers in broadly pointillist style.
 He took pleasure in creating a series of nine such tarpaulin covers in styles varying "from Manet to Kandinsky", suspecting that the latter could be the most effective against aircraft flying at 2000 m or higher.

+By 1916, he had been promoted to lieutenant and awarded the Iron Cross.

 After mobilization of the German Army, the government identified notable artists to be withdrawn from combat for their own safety.
 Marc was on the list but was struck in the head and killed instantly by a shell splinter during the Battle of Verdun in 1916 before orders for reassignment could reach him.

 Style

 Marc made some sixty prints in woodcut and lithography.
 Most of his mature work portrays animals, usually in natural settings.
 His work is characterized by bright primary color, an almost cubist portrayal of animals, stark simplicity and a profound sense of emotion.
 Even in his own time, his work attracted notice in influential circles.
 Marc gave an emotional meaning or purpose to the colors he used in his work: blue was used to portray masculinity and spirituality, yellow represented feminine joy, and red encased the sound of violence.

 One of Marc's best-known paintings is Tierschicksale (Animal Destinies or Fate of the Animals), which hangs in the Kunstmuseum Basel.
 Marc had completed the work in 1913, when "the tension of impending cataclysm had pervaded society", as one art historian noted.
-On the rear of the canvas, Marc wrote, "Und Alles Sein ist flammend Leid" ("And all being is flaming agony").
+On the back of the canvas, Marc wrote, "Und Alles Sein ist flammend Leid" ("And all being is flaming agony").
 Serving in World War I, Marc wrote to his wife about the painting, "[it] is like a premonition of this war – horrible and shattering.
 I can hardly conceive that I painted it."